top of page

 Various interviews over the years on topics including China, gender identity, and community life.

-Future projects in development
+Future writing projects in development

 An exploration of how relational cultures enable authentic autonomy and how autonomy and connection can reinforce each other within living systems.